edouardmisset/utils/README.md

 # Utils

-Collection of utilities functions written in Typescript
+This package offers a collection of utility functions written in Typescript

 ## Install